hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Beyond an orange, or some trifling cake.
 >
-> They at their rooms ne'er want such guests as these,
+> They at their rooms never want such guests as these,
 >
 > Who bring no profit, therefore cannot please.
 >